The Journey

 She then drifted slowly in, the bow line was attached, and she was made fast.
 The bow is just past the razor-wire-topped fence which divides off the overseas (and thus Customs-controlled) section of the pontoon.
 This was to make sure there was enough room left at the other end for the passenger ferry to dock.

-At this moment the ferry approached from Gravesend.
 This immediately caused a problem since the Horton was still tied onto the Ross and there was not enough room for all!
 The ferry hovered whilst the Horton swung its stern away from the quay and the ferry came in, making a rather tight sandwich!
-By the time the ferry was ready to leave the Horton had cleared away.

 Peter Moore was on deck looking hot and tired but more than a little relieved.
 "How was the trip?"
 I called to him.
 "Well you know what they say - any trip you can walk away from has gotta be good!" he replied; clearly a trying day!!